michalochman/SilverStripe-Behaviour-Testing-Framework/README.md

 `SilverStripeContext->joinUrlParts()` method. `admin_url` and `login_url` should not
 be changed in general (unless they are not correct)

+Optional `screenshot_path` variable is used to store screenshot of a last know state of a failed step.
+It defaults to whatever is returned by PHP's `sys_get_temp_dir()`.
+Screenshot names within that directory consist of feature file filename and line number that failed.

     # behat.yml
     default:
       # ...